-#LIFECHANGING #UNFORGETTABLE #OVERCOMING
+#LIFECHANGING #UNFORGETTABLE #RESILIENT

-Can you tell me a little bit about yourself?
+Tell us a little bit about yourself?

-I am a big fan of many inspiring designers and luxury brands, and I had worked with the most successful local premium brands, but I was never fully satisfied with my career.
-I wanted to experience the luxury industry from another perspective, and this program allowed me to do just that, all while giving me precisely that international perspective and challenges that I had never experienced before.
+I am a big fan of many designers and luxury brands and I had worked with the most successful local premium brands in South Korea, but I was never fully satisfied with my career.
+I wanted to experience the luxury industry from another perspective, and the ESSEC Global MBA allowed me to do just that, all while giving me the international perspective and challenges that I was missing.

 Best moment(s) in the program?

-What is the biggest challenge you've overcome?
+What is the biggest challenge you've overcome as a participant?